Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats

 - Food: Offer healthy food and plenty of clean water

-- Breed of Cat: Know that certain breeds may suffer from health issues resulting in a shorter lifespan
+- Breed of Cat: Know that certain species may suffer from health issues resulting in a shorter lifespan

 Indoor Cat Facts

-The average lifespan of an indoor cat is longer than a feral cat because they’re not exposed to the elements, large predators, and cars.
-If you feed your indoor cat healthy food, provide fresh water and occasional vet visits, they will live up to about 15 to 20 years!
+The average lifespan of an indoor cat is longer than a feral cat because your indoor cat is not exposed to the elements, large predators, and cars.
+If you feed your indoor cat healthy food, provide fresh water, and have occasional vet visits, they live up to about 15 to 20 years!

 Over the years, felines have continued to help control pest infestations on farms, in sheds, and in homes while withstanding bad raps and hardships.
 Ancient cats lived in the wild for thousands of years, and when they became domesticated, they became loved and cared for by the modern-day family!